 As the entities directly and actively participating in California’s restructured wholesale electric markets, IEP’s membership has an immediate and substantial interest in the instant proceedings.
 The facilities of IEP’s members are located throughout the Western Region, and they currently use, or will use, the CAISO Controlled Grid for the transportation of power, the provision and purchase of related Ancillary Services, Imbalance and Adjustment energy within the competitive California markets.
-IEP’s membership compete in the CAISO, CalPX and/or other bilateral markets and exchanges for energy and ancillary services.
+IEP’s members compete in the CAISO, CalPX and/or other bilateral markets and exchanges for energy and ancillary services.
 To this end all issues involving the status of market-based rate authority granted by the Commission are of vital concern to IEP’s membership.
 Given these interests, no other party can adequately represent IEP’s interests in this case.
 Therefore, IEP requests that the Commission grant this motion and make IEP a party to the above-captioned proceedings for all purposes.

 Discussion

-IEP recognizes the need for CAISO to update its tariff provisions in light of this Commission decisions, including Morgan Stanley. [should we spend time bolstering MS here & stressing distinction between purchaser price cap and seller bid caps?]
-IEP does not oppose the revision, but raises two comments which are intended to help scope CAISO’s exercise of its purchaser price cap authority in terms of future adjustments to the cap levels.
+IEP recognizes the need for CAISO to update its tariff provisions in light of the Commission decisions, including Morgan Stanley.
+IEP urges the Commission to reiterate the critical distinction between a purchaser’s decision to impose price caps on its activities and the elimination of a seller’s market-based rate authority through the imposition of caps on sellers’ bids as articulated in Morgan Stanley:

+We accepted this [CAISO] tariff amendment [No. 21], not because it was a cap on sellers' prices but because it would promote order and transparency in the market by clearly telling sellers of the maximum price the ISO was willing to pay and allowing sellers to make informed economic choices on whether to sell in the ISO market or to sell elsewhere and our acceptance was not for the purposes of evaluating the ISO's purchase decisions.
+We explicitly stated that it was inappropriate to characterize the ISO's proposal as a price cap on sellers' rates.
+As explained in the November 12 Order, we did not allow the ISO to establish the prices that sellers may charge, only the price that the ISO is willing to pay.
+Because sellers are not required to sell to the ISO, the ISO cannot dictate their price.
+(Morgan Stanley, slip at 6.)

+Moreover, as explained in additional detail below, IEP respectfully requests that the Commission reiterate that even a purchaser price cap “is not an ideal approach to operating a market” and that—even in light of CAISO’s request by Amendment No. 31—the Commission does, “not expect the cap to remain in place on a long-term basis.”

+IEP raises two comments which are intended to help delineate the CAISO’s application of its purchaser price cap authority in terms of future adjustments to the cap levels.
 We request that the Commission address these concerns when it rules on CAISO’s request.

 A. CAISO Must Specify The “Criteria” That Its Board Will Apply When Adjusting The Caps